Odhran7/ValuMetrics-Landing-Page/README.md

 </div>
 <br/>

-# Cannonball Splash Page 💦

-This is a template for a modern splash page/coming soon page inspired by [this Framer template](https://coming-soon.framer.website/).

-You can learn more about this template/theme's creation in [this YouTube video](https://www.youtube.com/watch?v=o58kSpPMuuI)

-## Features

-- ✅ Modern Design
-- ✅ Email Signup Form
-- ✅ SEO friendly
-- ✅ Modern CSS Reset via Andy Bell
-- ✅ Fluid typography scaling via Utopia
-- ✅ Base and Page Layouts
-- ✅ A generic but flexible Button component
-- ✅ Automatic Sitemap

 ## Get Started

 Customize the global site settings such as the title and description in the `src/data/settings.ts` file